jdodgen/home-broker/README.md

 # AlertAway
-A lightweight home automation system designed to run on low end Linux Computers It it uses MQTT and has timers, triggers, emailer, voice commands (Phillips Hue) It is Edge server system desighed to run on low end Linux SBCs It is best described as a System of Systems, gluing together other open source projects Code lives here: [MQTT-home/linux/alertaway](https://github.com/jdodgen/MQTT-home/tree/main/linux/alertaway)
+A lightweight home automation system designed to run on low end Linux Computers It it built on MQTT.
+It is composed of timers" like for a security light, triggers: where one device causes action on another device, emailer: where events cause emails with jpgs, and voice commands through smart speakers)
+It is Edge server system desighed to run on low end Linux SBCs It is best described as a System of Systems, gluing together other open source projects Code lives here: [MQTT-home/linux/alertaway](https://github.com/jdodgen/MQTT-home/tree/main/linux/alertaway)